iprapas/external-mergesort/readme.txt

+For ease of use, we have created a jar file which you can run alone, without any arguments to produce a simple run of External mergesort.
+If wanted, you can provide the relevant arguments to run the algorithms as explained below.

 =======================================================================================================

 There is a total of 6 parameters that you can (but not mandatorily - depending on execution) pass into the program.